Avionics Engineers work with the electrical components of an aircraft.

 As the go-to expert in this field, other responsibilities might include identifying electronic issues with the appropriate diagnostic systems, testing and repairing any problems.
 You may also be expected to install new systems and report on your work.

-The average salary for an avionics engineer is £52,866*.
-Starting salary is around £25,000, whilst an experienced avionics engineer can expect to earn around £65,000.
+Starting salaries are around £25,000, whilst an experienced Avionics Engineer can expect to earn around £65,000.

 *Data gathered from Aviation Job Search records for the 12 months previous.